aftersound/thoughts/docs/data-organization-in-imagination.md

   - etc. by data

 - infrastructure/platform/framework teams' responsibility is to provide playground for data centric teams.
 They are imporant but less closer to business, and their values are realized in
-  - enable data centric teams to do a better work to get value out of data, by maintaining a great playground.
+  - enabling data centric teams to do a better work to get value out of data, by maintaining a great playground with great facilities

 - mind set/skill sets/passions of people working on data is very different from that of those working on infrastructure/platform/framework.
   - a data centric org under a leader with strong infra/platform/framework background but not keen to data and value of data is less effective.
 Similarly, a data infra/platform/framework org under a leader with focus on data but not paying enough attention to tech stack is also less effective.